mridlen/wakeup-watcher/README.md

 #### Installation steps:
 - copy the files to your home directory
 - edit the wakeup.sh and add your user/pass and hostname information
-- follow the installation instructions in the wakeup.sh
+- follow the installation instructions in the wakeup.sh (see below)
 - Optionally add the wakeup-watcher.sh script to your /home/username/.profile to run the daemon on startup

 #### Installation Instructions (from wakeup.sh file)